joomla/Manual/versioned_docs/version-5.1/general-concepts/multilingual.md

 ### Language Files in Components

-For components, language files are typically stored in the `language` directory of the component.

 :::info
 Since Joomla Version 4 and 5, you do not need the language prefix in the language file name.
 :::